 Any remaining arrears (repayments which have fallen due but not been met) after deferment has been accepted, are due for repayment.
 This means that if you apply late, you may be liable for some repayments.

-When you are submitting an application to defer, you will need to provide evidence of how you are being financially supported.
-If you don't provide this, your application may not be accepted and you may be liable for repayments.
+When you are submitting an application to defer, you will need to give evidence of how you're being financially supported.
+If you don't give this, your application may not be accepted and you may be liable for repayments.
 You'll need to send Erudio Student Loans Ltd:

 - a deferment application form